aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ### AllowScopedInstanceProfileActions
 The AllowScopedInstanceProfileActions Sid gives the Karpenter controller permission to perform [`iam:AddRoleToInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_AddRoleToInstanceProfile.html), [`iam:RemoveRoleFromInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_RemoveRoleFromInstanceProfile.html), and [`iam:DeleteInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteInstanceProfile.html) actions, provided that the request is made to a cluster with `kubernetes.io/cluster/${ClusterName` set to owned and is made in the current region.
 Also, `karpenter.sh/nodeclass` must be set to some value.
+This permission is further enforced by the `iam:PassRole` permission.
+If Karpenter attempts to add a role to an instance profile that it doesn't have `iam:PassRole` permission on, that call will fail.
+Therefore, if you configure Karpenter to use a new role through the `EC2NodeClass`, ensure that you also specify that role within your `iam:PassRole` permission.

 ```
             {